 CEPA president, the UK’s Henry Mott, opened the summit

 Mosquitoes high on the public health agenda

-Among the many speakers on mosquitoes and the thret they pose to human life was Fedros Okumu from the Ifakara Health Institute in Tanzania.
+Among the many speakers on mosquitoes and the threat they pose to human life was Fedros Okumu from the Ifakara Health Institute in Tanzania.
 He asked a fundamental question: How innovative is malaria mosquito control?
 The answer – not very.
 Bed nets have been used for as long as humans have lived in closed dwellings in Africa and they are still the best defense.
 Nets are good but new tools are needed.
-His institute is working on many simple innovative techniques including for example insecticide impregnated sandals to protect people when they are not under bed nets.
+His institute is working on many simple innovative techniques including, for example, insecticide impregnated sandals to protect people when they are not under bed nets.
 The prototypes have had great results but investment is needed.
 “We are looking for partners to invest,” he said.

 With an eye towards innovation Ruben Bueno from Lokimica Laboratories looked at the potential for unmanned vehicles – drones – for mosquito mapping and control.
-Alfie Treleven, Sprague Pest Solutions, ran through the way his company uses technology in its training and motivational programs as well for remote sensing device management, paperless reporting and to monitor overall performance.
+Alfie Treleven, Sprague Pest Solutions, ran through the way his company uses technology in its training and motivational programs as well as for remote sensing device management, paperless reporting and to monitor overall performance.
 The company has its own social sharing network for employees to add field notes and share problems and solutions.
 “Millenials like to share on social media and record and upload podcasts, you have to allow them time to do it,” he said.

 Shared interest in mosquitos.
 L-R Ruben Bueno, Lokimica, Fabio Castelo, Ministry of Health Brazil and Roger Eritja, University of Barcelona

 There was plenty of opportunity for networking during the coffee breaks and over lunch